 Pillbugs prefer dark, moist areas.
 They can be found under rocks, along the foundation of homes in the soil, in decaying vegetation or wood outdoors, or sometimes in basements.
 They don't wander around much during the day in order to avoid the light.
 Piles of mulch, leaves, and grass clippings is often the perfect environment for pillbugs to live.
 If pillbugs get indoors, they will stay in the basement or find their way into bathrooms and kitchens to be near water.

 What Do Pillbugs Eat?

 Pillbugs tend to feed on decaying matter, cardboard, and vegetables – and their own fecal waste.
 Pillbugs need the mineral copper to survive, and they get enough of it through the consistent recycling of the mineral when they eat their own fecal matter.

 Pillbugs and sowbugs are similar but are not the same.
 Sowbugs are also closely related to the crustaceans of the sea and prefer moist, outdoor environments.
-Neither the pillbug or sowbug bites, transmits diseases, or infest food or wood.
+Neither pillbugs or sowbugs bite, transmit diseases, or infest food or wood.
 Pillbugs have no posterior appendages while sowbugs have two appendages that resemble tails coming out of their rear ends.
-When pillbugs are disturbed they roll up into a tight ball for defense.
+When pillbugs are disturbed, they roll up into a tight ball for defense.

 Because pillbugs do not transmit diseases, bite, or sting, they are not considered dangerous.
 Pillbugs do not cause structural damage to your property, either, so they aren't considered damaging pests.
 They are more of a nuisance than anything else and can appear in your home in large numbers.